-Vehicle crossings shall be designed to enable the 99th percentile car to use them without grounding any part of the vehicle, and shall be designed in accordance with the NZTA Pedestrian planning and design guide.
+Vehicle crossings shall be designed to enable the 99th percentile car to use them without grounding any part of the vehicle, and shall be designed in accordance with the NZTA Pedestrian Network Guidance.
 Structural design shall be adequate to carry the loads to be expected over its design life.
 All crossings shall be surfaced with asphalt or concrete or paving stone as approved by the TA.